 Acromegaly is a disease in which the pituitary gland, a small gland located at the base of the brain, produces too much growth hormone.
 Acromegaly usually affects adults between 30 and 50 years of age.
 In over 90% of patients, it is caused by a non-cancerous tumour of the pituitary gland called a pituitary adenoma.
 One of the most common symptoms of the disease is the abnormal growth of the hands and feet.
 The disease can result in serious complications, such as severe damage to the joints and problems affecting the cardiovascular (heart and blood vessels) and respiratory (lungs and airways) systems.

 Acromegaly is a long-term debilitating disease that can be life threatening because of its cardiovascular and respiratory complications, and the increased risk of developing cancer.

 - What is the estimated number of patients affected by the condition?

-At the time of designation, acromegaly affected approximately 1.2 in 10,000 people in the European Union (EU)*.
-This is equivalent to a total of around 61,000 people, and is below the threshold for orphan designation, which is 5 people in 10,000.
-This is based on the information provided by the sponsor and knowledge of the Committee for Orphan Medicinal Products (COMP).
+At the time of designation, acromegaly affected approximately 1.2 in 10,000 people in the European Union (EU).
+This was equivalent to a total of around 61,000 people*, and is below the ceiling for orphan designation, which is 5 people in 10,000.
+This isbased on the information provided by the sponsor and the knowledge of the Committee for Orphan Medicinal Products (COMP).